GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ## Verify your API

-After the configuration, you are ready to verify if your API is protected by plugins or not.
+After the configuration, you are ready to verify whether your API is protected by plugins or not.
 You need to pass the token as per configured [authentication mode](#create-oauth-credential).

 A sample request to the proxy endpoint.
 You can configure the port for the proxy endpoint using [kong config](../configuration.md#kong).